gman999/doc/openbsd/soekris-4801-openbsd.md

 The [OpenBSD FAQ](http://www.openbsd.org/faq/faq14.html#pciideErr) documents this issue with legacy hardware.
 The change to wd(4) can be made permanent with config(8) in multi-user mode.

-The permanent change to wd(4) will be done logged in in full multi-user mode.

-To enter the kernel edit mode with a copy of the current /bsd kernel:
+To enter the kernel edit mode with a copy of the current /bsd kernel as /bsd.wd:

 	# config -o /bsd.wd -e /bsd